rish-16/edm_pyg/README.md

 ### Training

+Training takes place using the `edm_pyg.EDMWrapper` class that contains the dynamics model as well as helper methods to optimise it.
+You can choose between the simple L2 `l2` or variational lower bound `vlb` objectives by providing an optimiser alongside the denoiser.

 > In case you want to find off-the-shelf geometric GNNs for the denoiser, I suggest checking out the [Geometric GNN Dojo](https://github.com/chaitjo/geometric-gnn-dojo) by Joshi, Bodnar, Mathis, Cohen, and Lio (2022).
 You can find different implementations in the `src/models.py` file.
 Depending on the model, you may need to copy over extra accessory files so do remember to cite them for their amazing compilation!

 ```python